Report: Indian e-Payments App Exposes Millions of Users in Massive Data Breach

 Securing an Open S3 Bucket

-It’s important to note that open, publicly viewable S3 buckets are not a flaw of AWS.
-They’re usually the result of an error by the owner of the bucket.
-Amazon provides detailed instructions to AWS users to help them secure S3 buckets and keep them private.
+It's crucial to clarify that open, publicly accessible S3 buckets are not a shortcoming of AWS.
+They typically occur due to an oversight by the bucket's owner.
+Amazon offers in-depth guidelines to AWS users to assist them in securing their S3 buckets and maintaining their privacy.

 In this case, the quickest way to fix this error would be to: